ecamp/ecamp3/README.md

 - Switching the user interface language, powered by [Lokalise](https://lokalise.com)
 - Formatting texts (bold, italic, etc.) - is prepared, will be activated after the initial release.

-eCamp v3 is made up of a backend based on the PHP framework Laminas, which offers a HAL JSON API, as well as a Vue.js frontend and some other smaller services.
+eCamp v3 is made up of a backend based on the PHP framework Laminas (which offers a HAL JSON API) as well as a Vue.js frontend and some other smaller services.

 #### Want to help?